chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}

 - If you have patched some external config to any of the existing services then make sure you apply the same on the new nodes as well.
 For example, if you have patched any external configurations like SAML or LDAP, or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
-The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
+The same must be followed for services like Chef-Server, PostgreSQL, and OpenSearch.
 - The new node will be configured with the certificates which were already configured in your HA setup.
 - If you had applied unique certificates per node, then the certificates of one of the nodes have been applied by default on the new nodes.
 - If you want to change the certificates for the new nodes, you can manually run the `chef-automate cert-rotate [options]` command.